pulp/pulp/docs/sphinx/user-guide/admin-client/authentication.rst

     Successfully logged in.
 Session certificate will expire at Dec  6 21:47:33 2012 GMT.

 Subsequent commands to pulp-admin will no longer require the username-password arguments and will instead use the user certificate.
-User can be logged out by using ``pulp-admin logout`` command.
+The user can be logged out by using the ``pulp-admin logout`` command.

 ::